openfaas/docs/docs/edge/preloading.md

 Preloading is a solution to this problem.

-On the first boot of the `faasd-provider` service, any YAML files found will be deployed automatically.
+On the first boot of the `faasd-provider` service, any OpenFaaS Stack YAML files found will be deployed automatically.

 So before you install OpenFaaS Edge, create the: `/var/lib/faasd-provider/functions` folder, and place any number of OpenFaaS function YAML files within it.

+This is designed for an initial deployment of a set of functions when shipping a product to an end customer.

+To update existing functions or to deploy new ones after the initial preload, you have two options:

+* Use `faas-cli deploy`
+* Remove `/var/lib/faasd-provider/bootstrap.ran` and restart the `faasd-provider` service.

+To delete functions which were previously deployed via preloading, use `faas-cli remove`.
+Removing them from the `/var/lib/faasd-provider/functions` folder will have no effect.

 ## Secrets for preloaded functions